27.2. Log-Shipping Standby Servers

 messages from that standby will be considered along with those from other

 synchronous standbys to decide when to release transactions waiting for

 confirmation that the commit record has been received.
 These parameters

 allow the administrator to specify which standby servers should be

 synchronous standbys.
 Note that the configuration of synchronous

-replication is mainly on the master.
+replication is mainly on the primary.
 Named standbys must be directly

-connected to the master; the master knows nothing about downstream
+connected to the primary; the primary knows nothing about downstream

 standby servers using cascaded replication.